srt54558/soundblaster-on-linux/README.md

     2. rename it to `start_audio_reciever.bat`
     3. press Win+R and run `shell:startup` and place the `start_audio_reciever.bat` inside the folder.

     **Important tips:** Based on your setting in the Soundblaster, you can change the bitrate to be 24 or 32 bit by changing the `f16le` and `pcm_f16le` from 16 to 24 or 32.
 For crystal clear audio!
-Same with the 48000 hz, just change to anything you       need.
+Same with the 48000, just change to anything you       need.
 Note that these changes have to apply to ALL files and lines containing these string, so go thru all slowly!

-    Currently i use 32bit 48000.
-I changed to s32le and pcm_s32le.
+    Currently i use 32bit 384000.
-    For this to work i tweaked my windows batch file to this:
-    `C:\ffmpeg\bin\ffplay.exe -analyzeduration 0 -probesize 32 -ch_layout stereo -f s32le -ar 48000 -nodisp -fflags nobuffer -flags low_delay -i udp://0.0.0.0:9999?buffer_size=131072&overrun_nonfatal=1`

 ## Auto Start VM!